StamusNetworks/scirius/README.rst

 Use ``-h`` option to get the complete list of options.
 Please note that ``suri_reloaded`` uses the ``service`` command to restart or reload Suricata.
 This means you need a init script to get it working.

+If you have suricata in a docker containers, you have to set scirius into a suricata containers and place the reloader on the host.
+As the following schema :
+- reloader@localhost -[ docker -- container : suricata + scirius ]
+Don't forget to add a shared volume for the rules path.

 Link with Elasticsearch
 -----------------------